ashlanserrao/ekta-ai/README.md

 # EktaAI — GenAI Stadium Operations Twin (FIFA World Cup 2026)

 EktaAI is a GenAI-powered stadium operations assistant designed for the FIFA World Cup 2026.
 Built with a FastAPI backend and a Vite/React frontend, the system is designed to solve real-world challenges across navigation, crowd dynamics, accessibility, multilingual fan engagement, and staff decision support.
+A single app ships two dedicated, sidebar-driven portals behind a shared landing page: a **Fan Portal** (live map, match schedule & bracket, player/team stats, ticket, profile, and a multilingual voice/chat assistant) and a **Staff Portal** (live crowd & alerts, the Operations Copilot, and an operations chat) — both fed by the same real-time digital twin.

 ---